Black salve

-Black salve, also known by the brand name Cansema, is a pseudoscientific alternative cancer treatment.
+Black salve, also known by the brand name Cansema, is an ineffective and unsafe alternative cancer treatment.
 The product is commonly classified as an escharotic—a topical paste which destroys skin tissue and leaves behind a scar called an eschar.
 Escharotics were widely used to treat skin lesions in the early 1900s, but have since been replaced by safer and more effective treatments.
 Escharotics, such as black salves, are currently advertised by some alternative medicine marketers as treatments for skin cancer, often with unsubstantiated testimonials and unsupported claims of effectiveness.

 The U.S. Food and Drug Administration has listed Cansema as a "fake cancer cure" and warns consumers to avoid it.

 Usages and dangers

 Cancer salves were first utilized during the Victorian period.
-As the medical profession started to gain better understanding, many home remedies, black salve as one example started to be criticized by medical professionals.
+As the medical profession started to gain a better understanding, many home remedies, black salve as one example, started to be criticized by medical professionals.
 An example of this is documented and labeled as a form of quackery in a 1955 Time magazine article:

 They are not recommended as treatments for skin lesions or skin cancer by medical authorities, but are marketed as such by some alternative medicine practitioners.
 Use of escharotics, particularly when used instead of proven treatments, can be dangerous.
 The escharotic may not remove all of the cancerous cells, and frequently removes healthy tissue.
-Practitioners who use or sell escharotics frequently provide testimonials, in place of scientific evidence, to convince others of effectiveness and safety which does not exist.
+Practitioners who use or sell escharotics frequently provide testimonials, in place of scientific evidence, to convince others of effectiveness and safety, which does not exist.
 Safer and more effective treatments exist for skin cancers, such as: cryotherapy; topical agents such as imiquimod, fluorouracil and ingenol mebutate; radiation therapy; and surgical excision, including Mohs surgery (microscopically controlled surgery used to remove and test cancerous tissue).

 Escharotics can cause serious scarring and damage to normal skin.
 Their manufacture is largely unregulated, so the strength and purity of marketed products are unknown and unverified.
 Numerous reports in the medical literature describe serious consequences of using escharotics in place of standard treatments for skin cancer, ranging from disfigurement to preventable cancer recurrences.
 The website Quackwatch warned against the use of escharotics in 2008, with a collection of sourced documents compiling issues of patient injury from their use.
 A more recent study revealed that many individuals who have used black salve were unaware of its potential dangers.
 In 2016, the American Academy of Dermatology urged patients to consult a dermatologist before using home remedies for skin cancers.